benbahrenburg/Ti.GA/README.md

     });
 ~~~

+<h2>Contributors</h2>

+Thank you to all of the [contributors](https://github.com/benbahrenburg/Ti.GA/graphs/contributors).

+A special thank you to [Mauro Piccotti](https://github.com/nonno) for helping to address Google Play conflicts

 <h2>Licensing & Support</h2>

 This project is licensed under the OSI approved Apache Public License (version 2).
 For details please see the license associated with each project.